-Sabrina Candini: Have a great team that has a clear understanding of the company values.
+Sabrina Cadini: Have a great team that has a clear understanding of the company values.

 Andrea Villeneuve: Culture is how we bring different skillsets to our company culture.

-Sabrina Candini: I am direct and honest and I want the people I work with to do the same.
+Sabrina Cadini: I am direct and honest and I want the people I work with to do the same.

 Andrea Villeneuve: Our team is extremely valuable and important to us.

-Sabrina Candini: The more responsibilities team members have the more they want to be part of the team.
+Sabrina Cadini: The more responsibilities team members have the more they want to be part of the team.